NOTICE TO ALL READERS IN DUKE HUMFREY'S LIBRARY

 There is also a full (though not annotated) set of Bodleian Library manuscript catalogues and index cards of post-1974 acquisitions.

-Most of the Special Collections and Western MSS open-access material (on Medieval and Modern Manuscripts), which used to be kept in DH has now been transferred to the SCRR.
-A list of open-access material is available on our temporary moves webpages.
+Most of the Special Collections and Western MSS open-access material (on Medieval and Modern Manuscripts), which used to be kept in Duke Humfreys has now been transferred to the Special Collections Reading Room.

 Theology and Arts (closed access)